Mixing Milk Paint Colors Together

 *Milk paint changes in color after it is sealed, so you really want to seal the test color to make sure it’s the color you’re after.

-Tips and Tricks for Mixing Milk Paint Colors Together
+Tips and Tricks for Mixing Furniture Milk Paint Colors

-• Once you have the right color, only mix 1/2 cup at a time with water so you don’t waste it.
-Learn how to mix milk paint here.
+- Once you have the right color, only mix 1/2 cup at a time with water so you don’t waste it.
+Here’s how to mix milk paint for detailed instructions of this process.

 Have fun!!!
 Be like a mad scientist and create ALL the new colors!